Stardom World Climax 2022: Night 1

+Night 2

 The second night of the event occurred on March 27 under the tag line of "The Top" and started with Hanan successfully defending the Future of Stardom Championship against Mai Sakurai.
 At the end of the match, a returning Hina came out to challenge her for the championship.
 The preshow, on the first day, was broadcast on Stardom's YouTube channel.
 After winning the 18-woman cinderella rumble, Mei Suruga issued a challenge for AZM's High Speed Championship.
 The third match saw Utami Hayashishita, who lost the Wonder of Stardom Championship confrontation against Saya Kamitani the previous night defeating Mirai by submission.
 The fourth match portrayed Momo Watanabe defeating Hazuki, pointing to their past match from Stardom Dream Queendom on December 29, 2021 against Mayu Iwatani & Takumi Iroha in which Watanabe dumped Hazuki by leaving the ring and attracted a loss.
 In the fifth match, AZM successfully defended the High Speed Championship for the first time in her second reign against Natsupoi and Koguma.
 Next, Kairi defeated Starlight Kid in a singles match.
 However, it was reported that Kairi suffered a legitimate ruptured eardrum.
 Next, Donna Del Mondo's Giulia, Himeka, Maika & Thekla succeeded in defeating Prominence's Risa Sera, Suzu Suzuki, Akane Fujita & Mochi Miyagi.
 Despite their loss, Suzu Suzuki stated that she was not finished with Giulia and that she will continue to chase the latter in various future confrontations until she succeeds in defeating the Donna Del Mondo leader.
 Next, Saya Kamitani defended the Wonder of Stardom successfully against Tam Nakano, making the second defense for Kamitani in less than twenty-four hours.

 The main event portraited the confrontation between Syuri and Mayu Iwatani with the World of Stardom Championship at stake.
 Syuri succeeded in defending and as Saya Kamitani, scored a second defense in less than twenty-four hours.